PowerBook 100: History

 However, the initial popularity of the PowerBook 100 did not last.
 Sales decreased, and by December 1991 the 140 and 170 models had become more popular because customers were willing to pay more for a built-in floppy disk drive and second serial port, which the PowerBook 100 lacked.
 In early 1992, the PowerBook 100 was offered at $2,300 without the external floppy drive.
 By August 10, 1992, Apple quietly dropped the PowerBook 100 from its price list but continued to sell existing stock through its own dealers and alternative discount consumer-oriented stores such as Price Club.
-In these stores, a 4 MB RAM/40 MB hard drive configuration with a floppy drive sold for less than $1,000 (more than $1,500 less than the similar 2 MB/20 MB configuration's original list price).
+In these outlets, a configuration featuring 4 MB of RAM, a 40 MB hard drive, and a floppy drive was sold for less than $1,000, marking a substantial discount from the original list price of the equivalent 2 MB/20 MB configuration.

 On September 17, 1992, Apple recalled 60,000 PowerBook 100s because of a potential safety problem.
-An electrical short, it was discovered, could melt a small hole in the casing, which occurred in three of the 60,000 notebooks manufactured between October 1991 and March 1992.
+It was discovered that an electrical short could lead to the melting of a small hole in the casing.
+This issue affected three out of the 60,000 notebooks manufactured between October 1991 and March 1992.
 On the day of the recall, Apple shares closed at $47, down $1.25, but some analysts discounted the recall's importance.
 In addition, the original power supplies had problems with insulation cracks that could cause a short in a fuse on the motherboard; and the computer was prone to cracks in the power adapter socket on the motherboard, which required a $400 replacement motherboard if the warranty had expired.